Friday, October 26, 2012

 Dealing With Taxes in Argentina

-Taxes are handled a little differently in Argentina in comparison to the United States.
-Argentinians don’t pay annual taxes based on earned income every year.
-The government collects taxes in different ways.
+Taxes are handled a little differently in Argentina in comparison to the way we do things in The United States.
+Argentines don’t pay annual taxes based on earned income every year, but the government does collect taxes in different ways.

 Property Taxes